-- In Dragon Age: Origins enemy mobs come in three tiers: normal, elite, and boss.
+- In Dragon Age: Origins enemy mobs come in five tiers: critter, normal, elite, boss, and elite boss.
 Weapons and armor are also tiered by the material they're made from.

 - Weapons in XCOM: Enemy Unknown are divided into three tiers: Kinetic (regular bullets), Laser, and Plasma.
 Certain class abilities give soldiers bonuses that depend on the tier of the weapon they wield.

 - Disgaea has 3 tiers and 40 ranks for their items.
 The Ranks denote how powerful they are when you acquire them, and the Tiers (Normal, Rare, and Legendary) denote how powerful they can be.
 You can level up items in the game by going into the Item World, but the tier of the item dictates how many floors you can travel in the item (and thus how many levels the item gets.)

 - Dimension 2 made it so that items could upgrade in tiers as their Item World is cleared (finish the 30 floors in a Common item?
 It becomes Rare, and once the 60 floors in a Rare item are cleared, it permanently becomes Legendary), and Disgaea 5 introduced a brand-new tier for items, Epic, which must be worked up towards.